Menu

 The second option is to designate a guardian for your child and assign them to be the beneficiary.
 This guardian could be a sibling, parent, cousin, or good friend.

-The third option would be a trust or custodian set up specifically for investing and managing the benefit for the child’s good until they turn of age to receive it.
+The third option would be to set up a trust or custodian expressly for investing and managing the benefit for the child’s good until they receive it.

 Of course, you have the choice.
 However, it’s not a good idea to assign your child as the beneficiary until they’re old enough to receive the money without complications.